Safe room care

 - All hazardous items, such as sharp objects, cords, and plastic bags have been removed from the room or secured.

-- No personal electronic devices (including mobile phones) will be allowed in the safe room.
+- No personal computers, mobile phones, tablets, or other personal electronic devices will be allowed in the safe room.

 - Your child's personal items must be checked by a staff member for things that might cause harm; these items will be safely locked up or sent home with a family member.